OK2MOP/MD1702-tools/README.md

 ### Additional steps for Linux-based installations with udev rules###

 ```
+# Clone the repository to MD1702-tools
 cd MD1702-tools
 sudo cp -r udev/* /etc/udev/
 ```
-(The 59-baofeng-1702.rules and unbind_bao1702.sh files are copied to /etc/udev/ in order to allow users to access the radio over USB without having to use sudo or root permissions and remove the driver.
+(The ```59-baofeng-1702.rules``` and ```unbind_bao1702.sh``` files are copied to /etc/udev/ in order to allow users to access the radio over USB without having to use sudo or root permissions and remove the driver.
 User should be a member of dialout group.
-If it is not, you may use ```sudo usermod -a -G dialout $USER``` to add your user, then log in and out)
+If it is not, you may use ```sudo usermod -a -G dialout $USER``` to add your user, then log in and out).

 If you do not wish to modify the udev, and you do not use any other usblp device, you can prefix the `md1702-dfu` each time with ```sudo modprobe -r usblp;```

 ### Flash updated firmware for Linux-based installations ###

 To update firmware, an unencrypted firmware image is required.
-For now the functionality, although reverse-engineered has not been included.

 Turn on radio in DFU mode to begin firmware update with USB cable:
 * insert cable into USB.
 * connect cable to DM-X/DM-1702.
 * power-on the device by turning volume knob, while holding '#' button.
-The device screen will remain black and it will stay in firmware update mode
+The device screen will remain black and it will stay in firmware update mode.
+* run the ```md1702_dfu.py``` in upgrade mode supplying the firmware.